jakublech/transformer/README.md

 ## Description

 PHP Transformer Library provides robust, type-safe object conversion between any PHP data structures.
-Acting as a lightweight transformation pipeline, it specializes in strict domain object conversion while avoiding the overhead of full serialization.
+Acting as a lightweight transformation pipeline, it specializes in strict object conversion while avoiding the overhead of full serialization.
 The library shines when you need to:

-- Convert business objects between application layers with guaranteed type safety
+- Convert objects and any types between application layers with guaranteed type safety
 - Transform data formats without coupling to specific frameworks
 - Handle complex object graphs with explicit transformation rules
 - Achieve better performance than serialization-based alternatives